 What do you get the table tennis player who has everything?
 Why, a table tennis mug of course.
 It will be guaranteed to be their favourite mug at home or a badge of honour at work.

-Every table tennis player needs a novelty table tennis t-shirt (really!).
-Actually the word ‘novelty’ is a bit misleading, as some of these t-shirts are quite cool.
+Every table tennis player needs a funny table tennis t-shirt (really!).
+Actually the word ‘funny’ is a bit misleading, as some of these t-shirts are quite cool.

 There are t-shirts for all sizes, male, female, kids and even babies.